BarnoTD/Project/README.md

-# Project
+# Amazon Best Sellers in Books / React.JS First Project
+Following the React 18 Tutorial Playlist of Coding Addict.
-Created with CodeSandbox
+Created with CodeSandbox.